2012 Pakistan factory fires: Aftermath

-According to the Geo TV, under Factory Act 1934, the owner will have to pay only Rs.
+According to the Geo TV, under The Factories Act 1934, the owner will have to pay only Rs.
 5000 in penalty over negligence in the protection of workers.
 The leader of Pakistan Muslim League (N) (PML-N), Nawaz Sharif has announced Rs.
 300,000 in aid to the families of those killed in this incident.
-On 13 September it was reported that the Sind provincial government would offer financial compensation of Rs.
+On 13 September it was reported that the Sindh provincial government would offer financial compensation of Rs.
 500,000s to the families of the dead victims and Rs.
 50,000 to those who had been injured, while the city's power utility company, KESC, announced they would waive all outstanding balances of the victims as a goodwill gesture.
 Sindh Chief Minister Syed Qaim Ali Shah also announced further compensation of Rs.
 300,000 for the families of the dead and Rs.
 50,000 for those who had been injured.

 In Lahore, the Punjab Government announced the same value for the families of those killed and Rs.
 75,000 for each of those who had been injured as compensation.
 Real estate tycoon Malik Riaz Hussain also announced cash assistance of Rs.
 200,000 for the family members of those killed in both the factory fires and Rs.
 100,000 for those who had been injured.

 Reaction

 President Asif Ali Zardari expressed grave concern over the rising death toll of the fire.
 He also consoled the bereaved families and directed the authorities concerned to ensure that the best medical assistance was provided to the affected people.
 He called for a report on the fire in Karachi and Lahore from the governors of the two provinces.

 Prime Minister Raja Pervaiz Ashraf, who was on an official trip to China, telephoned Punjab Governor Sardar Latif Khosa and Chief Minister Mian Shahbaz Sharif to express his grief and shock over the fire in Lahore.
 He also called Sindh Governor Ishratul Ebad to learn about the latest situation regarding the Karachi fire.
 Ashraf also gave his heartfelt condolences and sympathies to the victims' families.
 He asked the governors and chief ministers to extend all out assistance and cooperation to the affected people.

-Sindh Minister for Industry and Commerce Rauf Siddique announced his resignation as a result of the incidence.
+Sindh Minister for Industry and Commerce Rauf Siddique announced his resignation as a result of the incident.
 The Muttahida Qaumi Movement announced three days of mourning.
 The Chief Justice of Pakistan Iftikhar Muhammad Chaudhry and judges of the Supreme Court of Pakistan also offered condolences and prayed for the victims.

 Governor of Sindh Ishrat-ul-Ibad Khan expressed grief over the loss of life in the fire and expressed sympathy with the injured.
 He then directed the officials concerned to utilise all available resources to control the blaze and ordered an inquiry into the incident.
 He also directed the respective authorities to ensure the victims do not face any problems in their treatment and recovery.
 He also prayed for the early recovery of the injured.